bdickason/bdickason.com/pages/about.md

 ---
 title: About
 layout: layouts/page-with-newsletter.njk
-description: "I'm a Product Manager from Santa Cruz who loves synthwave music and surfing.
-I write a weekly newsletter on how to build great products."
+description: "I left a long career in tech to explore feeling and creativity."
 thumbnail: /static/me.jpg
 permalink: /about/
 ---